codio/site/source/docs/content/authoring/page-edit/imvid.html.md

 ## Audio
 You can insert and play audio files within your project.

-On the page(s) you wish to play Audio, go to the 'Settings' area where you can define the Source audio file along with any actions you may wish to occur at specific stages during the duration of the audio file playing.
+On the page(s) you wish to play Audio, go to the **Settings** area where you can define the Source audio file along with any actions you may wish to occur at specific stages during the duration of the audio file playing.

 <img alt="authtoken" src="/img/docs/guides/media.png" class="simple"/>

-- Source Name - select the source file either from .guides/media folder if already uploaded to the project or upload directly from your PC where it will then be stored in the .guides/media folder
+- **Source Name** - select the source file either from .guides/media folder if already uploaded to the project or upload directly from your PC where it will then be stored in the .guides/media folder
-- Add Action where you can add actions to occur as the media plays:
+- **Add Action** - where you can add actions to occur as the media plays:

 		Open file
 		Close file